Pre-Kindergarten, Miss Kaylie Berrett

 - Read, Read, Read!!
 Read to your child as much as you can.
 Build their imagination and their love for reading this summer!
 A great way to start reading more is to set a goal, like one book per day.
 After a week, try adding another book to everyday.
 The local library always has great summer reading programs for these little guys that will make reading fun for the whole family.

 - Explore.
 Spending time outdoors in nature with your child will open their hearts to exploration and love of the nature around the.
+The Zoo, The Forestry Center, OMSI, and The Children's Museum are all great places to experience over the summer.
 Talking about the different plants, animals, and bugs at your local park or even your own garden will pump up those observational skills!

 - Practice one-to-one counting.
 I try to incorporate counting anywhere and everywhere I can.
 Put focuse on touching each item you count.

-- Practice writing their name!
+- Practice writing their name and other letters!
 We write our name everyday in Pre-K but any extra help over the summer will give them a leg up next year!

 - Did I mention how awesome reading is?